Algebraic Montgomery-Yang Problem: the noncyclic case

-On the other hand, it follows from the orbifold Bogomolov-Miyaoka-Yau inequality that every rational homology projective plane $S$ with quotient singularities such that $H_1(S^0, \mathbb{Z}) = 0$ has at most $4$ singular points(cf. \cite{Kol08}, \cite{HK}, \cite{K10}).
-Therefore, to prove Theorem \ref{main}, it is enough to classify rational homology projective planes $S$ with $4$ quotient singularities, not all cyclic, such that $H_1(S^0, \mathbb{Z}) = 0$.
-It turns out that such a surface is deformation equivalent to a Brieskorn quotient.
+On the other hand, it follows from the orbifold Bogomolov-Miyaoka-Yau inequality that every $\mathbb{Q}$-homology projective plane $S$ with quotient singularities such that $H_1(S^0, \mathbb{Z}) = 0$ has at most $4$ singular points(cf. \cite{Kol08}, \cite{HK}).
+Therefore, to prove Theorem \ref{main}, it is enough to classify $\mathbb{Q}$-homology projective planes $S$ with $4$ quotient singularities, not all cyclic, such that $H_1(S^0, \mathbb{Z}) = 0$.
+It turns out that such a surface is isomorphic to a Brieskorn quotient.